Wentuz/SZOPlugin/README.md

     I   Dwarf
-        Has ability to find treasure in stone and deepslate Honey grants them regeneration and sum saturation They may craft Dwarfen Ale using Honey bottle in main and Golden apple in Off hand Only iron golems are worse swimmers than them They minie faster and are short
+        Has ability to find treasure in stone and deepslate Honey grants them regeneration and sum saturation They may craft Dwarfen Ale using Honey bottle, smoke bombs and lucky clocks Only iron golems are worse swimmers than them They minie faster and are short
     II  Witch